danmbrown/city-of-whispers/Moves.md

 - **7-** The rumor gets mangled.
 The Magistrate will rewrite the rumor.

 ### Eliminate Threat
 When a faction attempts to remove a complicating aspect from itself or a neighborhood it owns, the Magistrate will tell you what resources you need to deal with it.
 If you have them, roll +aspects.
-The faction may use any beneficial aspects of itself or the neighborhood, so long as it has at least the resource(s) specified by the Magistrate.
+The faction may use any beneficial aspects of itself, so long as it has at least the resource(s) specified by the Magistrate.

-- **11+** The complication is eliminated, and faction may add a new aspect of its choice.
+- **11+** The complication is eliminated, and the faction may add a new aspect of its choice.
 - **8 - 10** The complication is eliminated and the faction uses up the resource.
 - **7-** The complication remains but is reduced.
 The Magistrate rewrites the complication to reduce its scope, scale, or power.

 *Update the map to show the status of the threat.*

 ### Alliance
 When a faction receives aid from another faction, the allied faction indicates how it helps using one of its aspects.
-The receiving faction received +1 on its roll for every faction helping.
+The receiving faction receives +1 on its roll for every faction helping.
 But must take the complicating aspect "indebted" regardless of the outcome.
 The allied faction shares in the consequences of the move.

 ### Lose Cohesion
 When a faction succumbs to a threat erase one of its aspects.
 If a faction has more complications than aspects, it disperses.
 Any player characters that belong to the faction may join a new faction, with any remaining aspect as the starting aspect of the  new faction.